Dental practice valuations are often shrouded in mystery but they needn’t be; here we give you an insight into the process behind the numbers.

 The EBITDA value is then multiplied by a factor determined by the the market at the time to provide an initial valuation.
 However, this doesn’t always provide a viable investment on an associate-led model.
 Instead, the total adjusted income for a full-time principal is recorded and an adjusted EBITDA multiple used on this figure instead.

 Take X Dental Practice as an example.
-For this, we have used the average EBITDA multiple from the most recent Dental Elite Goodwill Survey of 9.64 and the average adjusted net profit / fair maintainable trade multiple of 4.20.
+For this, we have used an example EBITDA multiple of 8x EBITDA and 4.2x adjusted net profit / fair maintainable trade.
+You can get an indication as to the most up to date multiple by downloading a copy of our most recent Dental Practice Goodwill Report

 It is always advisable to start down the road to selling well before you actually intend to make the change.
 There are many different facets involved and much preparation to be considered, including the valuation.
 Where time allows, this can be the ideal first step towards readying your business for sale and it can indicate potential areas for improvement in the proceeding months or even years.